RAvdek/money_squirrel/README.md

 - Phase 5: Sleep on a pile of money

 ## Installing and running the application

-Start off in the root of the repo.
-I've only done this on one computer and am guessing it will be a pain setting up on a new one :)
+I've only done this on one computer and am guessing it will be a pain setting up on a different one :)

+### Set up postgres + config files

 - Get Postgres installed if you haven't already: `brew install postgres`.
 - Configuring the DB may take a moment.
-I made this db name `ms`: Please consult [this blog post](http://www.marinamele.com/taskbuster-django-tutorial/install-and-configure-posgresql-for-django)
+I made this db name `ms`.
+You will probably too : Please consult [this blog post](http://www.marinamele.com/taskbuster-django-tutorial/install-and-configure-posgresql-for-django)
-- You'll also want to checkout `config/postgres.json`
+- You'll also want to checkout `config/postgres.json` and modify appropriately.
-- Go to the root directory and run `pip install -e .` to get all the requirements (which you might not already have!).
-- Start the database on you machine (in a separate terminal tab): `postgres -D /usr/local/var/postgres`
-- `python manage.py migrate` will create an empty database
-- `cd money_squirrel` to get into the guts of the code.
-- To start a Jupyter notebook with access to the database, run `python manage.py shell_plus --notebook`.
 - To be able to download your own Google trends data, you'll need to fill out `config/keys.json`.
 BE CAREFUL NOT TO PUT YOUR PASSWORD ON GITHUB!!!
 This should be solvable with gitignore (though maybe not the smartest way to do this).
 It should look like:
 ```
 {